mscarey/AuthoritySpoke/docs/guides/introduction.rst

    “Details, unnumbered, shifting, sharp, disordered, unchartable, jagged.”

-   Llewellyn, Karl N. *The Bramble Bush: On Our Law and Its Study* 106 (Quid Pro 2012) (1930).
+   Karl N. Llewellyn, The Bramble Bush: On Our Law and Its Study (1930).

-AuthoritySpoke is a Python package that will help you make legal authority readable by computers.
+AuthoritySpoke is the first open source legal authority automation tool.

 This notebook will provide an overview of AuthoritySpoke’s most important features.
 AuthoritySpoke is still in an early alpha state, so